jamesssooi/Croppr.js/README.md

 #### **getValue(_returnMode?: string_)**

 Returns the value of the crop region.
-Refer to `returnMode` in [Options: returnMode](#returnmode) for possible values.
+Refer to [returnMode](#returnmode) for possible values.
 Inherits from options by default.

 ```javascript
 var value = cropInstance.getValue();